jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Within that in mind, however, open-source is vital.

 Its key value lies in the fact that nobody owns its server software, operating systems, web apps, and so many other remarkable technologies.
-That means Industrial Age managers can’t stop digital inventors from empowering more player gods.
+That means antagonists can’t stop digital inventors from empowering more player gods.
 Whether it’s with a simple rotating list of persons to take out the trash.
 An app that let us rent someone's spare bedroom.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down “Darth Blockbuster’s” gate when he tried to keep us buying and borrowing his DVDs.

 To continue opening gates, building the era of mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
 The Jedi have done their job.
 Main Street needs to step up and flock to their banner and grab hold of the levers of power they've made for us.